mkubaczyk/helmsman/docs/how_to/apps/basic.md

 Then run Helmsman again and it will detect that you want to delete Jenkins:

-> Note: As of v1.4.0-rc, deleting the jenkins app entry in the desired state file WILL result in deleting the jenkins release.
+> Note: Deleting an app entry in the desired state file WILL result in deleting the release.
 To prevent this, use the `--keep-untracked-releases` flag with your Helmsman command.

 ```shell
 $ helmsman --apply -f example.toml